 Anti-Reflex 2 in white and Macpherson Eclipse don’t picture frame, go patchy and I’ve touched it in without issue.
 The big difference the Perfect Matt is how white the paint is.
 I’m a big Anti-Reflex fan, but the Perfect Matt is definitely the crispest, bright white I’ve ever seen.

 The Perfect Matt is designed to be touched up, up to 4 years later, but I would point out that I’ve never been asked to touch up a ceiling up 4 years down the line.
 In most cases the lady of the house will take the opportunity to redecorate the whole room.

-The best place I have found online to buy This product is The Paintshed
+The best website I have found to buy Johnstone’s Perfect Matt is The Decorating Centre Online.

 Johnstone’s Trade Perfect Matt has been designed for use mostly on large areas where critical lighting is an issue – we understand it’s a high value product, so wanted to provide a bit more background as to why we’ve introduced it to the market.
 In a survey we recently carried out, 73% of decorators told us that visible application marks are a problem in the industry – Johnstone’s Trade Perfect Matt has been designed to eliminate the risk of visible application marks, particularly on those larger jobs, or where the light in a room makes these issues more visible.
 It differs to others on the market due to its class 1 scrub resistance, full colour offer and its opacity – it’s not just a ceiling product, it’s also designed for use on walls as well.